eVigilo/cordova-plugin-evigilo/README.md

 ### Evigilo.sendEvent(eventObj, success, failure)

-Report of an emergency event which will be recieved and handled in the evigilo clous.
+Report of an emergency event which will be recieved and handled in the evigilo cloud.

 Parameter | Type | Default | Description
 --------- | ---- | ------- | -----------